Your Guide to Becoming a Snowbird: How to Avoid Cold Winters by Driving South

 Beyond the weather changes, snowbirds are driven to adopt the lifestyle in the interest of a higher quality of life, and to expand their travel experience.
 Indeed, research by Princeton University points out, “They (seasonal migrants) enjoy better health, have higher proportions married, and are less likely to be employed than those who are not temporary migrants.”

 Thus, there’s a lot of incentive for those deciding to make the change.
-For the retired demographic, it provides the chance to escape a climate that can wreak havoc on immune systems, in addition to no longer having to navigate the peril of life (for months) in bad weather.
+For the retired demographics, it provides the chance to escape a climate that can wreak havoc on immune systems, in addition to no longer having to navigate the peril of life (for months) in bad weather.

 It’s worthwhile to note that, on the rise, are younger demographics adopting the snowbird way of life.
 This is largely possible because remote work is increasingly becoming an option for professionals across many industries.
 Technology is removing the limitations that have traditionally kept individuals from extensive travel.